aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-vector-graphics/_index.md

     // Open the document using 'using' block to ensure proper disposal using (var document = new Aspose.Pdf.Document(dataDir + "DocumentWithVectorGraphics.pdf")) {
-        // Create an instance of GraphicsAbsorber
+        // Create an instance of GraphicsAbsorber using 'using' block using (var graphicsAbsorber = new Aspose.Pdf.Vector.GraphicsAbsorber())
-        var graphicsAbsorber = new Aspose.Pdf.Vector.GraphicsAbsorber();
+        {
             // Get the first page of the document var page = document.Pages[1];

             // Extract graphic elements from the page graphicsAbsorber.Visit(page);

             // Define the rectangle where graphics will be removed var rectangle = new Aspose.Pdf.Rectangle(70, 248, 170, 252);

             // Temporarily suspend updates for better performance graphicsAbsorber.SuppressUpdate();

             // Iterate through the extracted graphic elements and remove elements inside the rectangle foreach (var element in graphicsAbsorber.Elements)
             {
                 // Check if the graphic's position falls within the rectangle if (rectangle.Contains(element.Position))
                 {
                     // Remove the graphic element
                     element.Remove();
                 }
             }

             // Resume updates and apply changes
             graphicsAbsorber.ResumeUpdate();

-        // Save the modified document
+        }

-        document.Save(dataDir + "DocumentWithVectorGraphics_out.pdf");
+        // Save the modified document with '_out' suffix document.Save(dataDir + "DocumentWithVectorGraphics_out.pdf");
     }
 }